 How can I utilize the information about my competitors?

-The information gathered about your competitors needs to be evaluated first.
+The information gathered about them needs to be evaluated first.
 This process will let you know if there are any gaps in the marketplace that your competitors failed to fill.
 Those are the exact places that you can exploit.

 On the flipside, your market research report will indicate if there’s too much saturation in some market segments which implies that you need to direct your focus elsewhere.